typestack/routing-controllers/README.md

     import "reflect-metadata";
     ```

-3. Install framework:

-    **a.
-If you want to use routing-controllers with *express.js*, then install it and all required dependencies:**

-    `npm install express body-parser multer --save`

-    Optionally you can also install their typings:

-    `npm install @types/express @types/body-parser @types/multer --save`

-    **b.
-If you want to use routing-controllers with *koa 2*, then install it and all required dependencies:**

-    `npm install koa koa-router koa-bodyparser koa-multer --save`

-    Optionally you can also install their typings:

-    `npm install @types/koa @types/koa-router @types/koa-bodyparser --save`

-4. Its important to set these options in `tsconfig.json` file of your project:
+3. Its important to set these options in `tsconfig.json` file of your project:

     ```json
     {